Change Webshell Behavior Detector settings

 Set notifications

-You can set the detection notification intervals and recipients in the Notification Setting menu.
+You can set detection notification intervals and recipients in the Notification Setting menu.

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-• You'll be directed to NAVER Cloud Platform Monitoring's notification recipients settings page.
+• You are directed to NAVER Cloud Platform Monitoring's notification recipients settings page.

-4. Set the recipient's contact information, and then click the [Register] button.
+4. Set the recipient's contact information, and click [Register].

-1. From the VPC environment of the NAVER Cloud Platform console, click the Services > Security > Webshell Behavior Detector menus in this order.
+1. From the NAVER Cloud Platform console's VPC environment, navigate to i_menu > Services > Security > Webshell Behavior Detector.

-3. Select a notification transmission interval, and then click the [Save settings] button.
+3. Select a notification transmission interval, and click [Save settings].

 Note